rentry/nountown-docs/docs/usability-improvements-kpi.md

 ## Information architecture recommendations **refined**{: .label}

-To increase ease-of-use for all Lightspeed web visitors, we suggest the following updates to the site’s information architecture:
+To increase ease-of-use for all of Lightspeed’s web visitors, we suggest the following updates to the site’s information architecture:

 ### Content category standardization
 The content categories included in the main navigation and the footer are inconsistent, including when referring to the same piece of content.
 For example, in the main nav, “Resources” is where whitepapers, videos and customer stories live.
 In the footer, those items are included under a heading called “Learn.”
 To avoid confusion, ensure that all content categories are standardized across the organization and catalogued for quick reference.

 ### Consistent ordering of navigation options
 The main nav and the footer contain many of the same menu options, but are ordered differently on the page.
 For example, “About” is the second to last menu option along the main nav, but the first menu option along the footer.
-For a consistent user-experience, the options in both areas should be consistent.
+For a consistent user experience, the options in both areas should be consistent.

 ![Navigation bar with Products, Shop, Support, Resources, About, Blog, and a magnifying glass]({{ 'assets/images/usability-kpi-nav.png' | relative_url }})

 ![Footer with About, Learn, Products, Shop, Support, and Contact]({{ 'assets/images/usability-kpi-footer.png' | relative_url }})

 ### Consistent subnav options
 In addition to standardizing content categories and nav menu ordering, subnav items should mirror each other in the main nav and footer.
 For example, in the main nav, “About” has no secondary drop-down sections listed.
 In the footer, “About” has five sub-sections listed.
-Similarly, “Support” in the main nav includes a FAQ sub-nav option, while FAQ is not listed under “Support” in the footer.
+Similarly, “Support” in the main nav includes a FAQ subnav option, while FAQ is not listed under “Support” in the footer.

 #### Main nav